barseghyanartur/valuta/README.rst

 Django integration
 ------------------
-In its' basis, Django integration package is a ``CurrencyField`` representing the ISO (ISO 4217) codes of the currencies.
+In its' basis, Django integration package is a ``CurrencyField`` representing the ISO-4217 codes of the currencies.
 If bound to certain number fields (``SmallIntegerField``, ``IntegerField``, ``BigIntegerField``) holding the amount in minor currency units, it adds up methods to the model class for converting field amounts to major currency units (often simply called